Is cannabis a treatment for brain tumours?

 VEGF is one of the most important chemicals controlling blood vessel growth.
 Doctors call the growth of new blood vessels angiogenesis.
 As they get bigger, cancers need to grow their own blood vessels.
 Without its own blood supply to bring food and take away waste from cells, a cancer can’t grow bigger than a pea.
 If doctors could block VEGF, this could limit the growth of blood vessels supplying tumours and so they won’t be able to grow.
 This is called anti VEGF treatment.

 The researchers first tested cannabinoids in the laboratory, with some promising results.
-They then looked at the effects of injecting cannabinoids into the brain tumours of two people with advanced glioblastoma multiforme.
-The researchers at the University Hospital of Tenerife then used injections of cannabinoids into the tumours of 9 patients.
-The substance seemed to slow the growth of the tumours but more research is needed before we know whether cannabinoids may really be helpful in treating brain tumours.
+They then looked at the effects of injecting cannabinoids into brain tumours of 2 people with advanced glioblastoma multiforme.
+The researchers at the University Hospital of Tenerife then injected cannabinoids into brain tumours in 9 patients.
+The substance seemed to slow the growth of the tumours.
+But we need more research before we can tell whether cannabinoids may really help to treat brain tumours.

 As far as we know, there are no trials investigating cannabis for brain tumours at the moment.
 Further trials may take place.
 There are a few trials looking at cannabis for controlling symptoms and side effects, mostly for pain control.
 There are already several other anti VEGF inhibitors in clinical development for several types of cancers.